 While we expect LIBOR to be available for existing loans in certain tenors until the end of June 2023, it is possible that LIBOR will become unavailable prior to that time.
 This could occur, for example, if a sufficient number of banks decline to make submissions to the LIBOR administrator.
 In that case, the risks associated with the transition to an alternative reference rate would be accelerated or magnified.
 Any of these events, as well as the other uncertainty surrounding the changes in LIBOR, could adversely affect us.
+As of December 31, 2022, we had one remaining mortgage that was still indexed to LIBOR that matures on July 1, 2023.

-To hedge against interest rate fluctuations, we may use derivative financial instruments that may be costly and ineffective.
+To hedge against interest rate fluctuations, we may use derivative financial instruments that may be costly and turn out to be ineffective.